 Matyjaszewski’s work has been well recognized in his native country of Poland.
-In 2012 he received Maria Sklodowska-Curie Medal from the Polish Chemical Society and, in 2004, the Annual Prize of the Foundation of Polish Science, referred to as the Polish Nobel Prize.
+In 2012 He received Marie Sklodowska-Curie Medal from Polish Chemical Society and in 2004, the Annual Prize of the Foundation of Polish Science, referred to as the Polish Nobel Prize.
 In 2005 he became a foreign member of the Polish Academy of Science, and in 2007, he received an honorary degree from Lodz Polytechnic and in 2016 from Poznan University, in Poland.
-He has also received honorary degrees from the University of Ghent, Belgium, Russian Academy of Sciences, University of Athens, Greece and Polytechnic Institute in Toulouse, France, and Pusan National University, South Korea and Université Pierre et Marie Curie in Paris, France: Universite P. & M. Curie, Sorbonne, France.
+He has also received honorary degrees from the University of Ghent, Belgium, Russian Academy of Sciences, University of Athens, Greece, Polytechnic Institute in Toulouse, France, and Pusan National University, South Korea and Université Pierre et Marie Curie in Paris, France: Universite P. & M. Curie, Sorbonne, France.